 Is your business less-than-jiving?
 Have you started talking to inanimate objects?
-Does the local barista look wary or annoyed when you approach him?
+Does the local barista look annoyed when you approach him (yet again) for an extended chat?

-If you can’t remember the last time you sent a quote, the only emails or calls you receive are from family and friends, and a full day’s work looks like a solid day’s research, then it’s time to get moving.
+If you can’t remember the last time you sent a quote, every inquiry ghosts you, the only emails or calls you receive are from family and friends, and a full day’s work looks like a solid day’s research, then it’s time to get moving.

 Write a short-list of warm leads